vipickering/vincentp/website/_posts/2013-10-24-my-front-end-development-process-start-to-finish.md

 In the developer environment I use Philip Walton's [HTML Inspector](https://github.com/philipwalton/html-inspector){:rel="external"} which is a marvelous tool to catch <abbr title="Hyper Text Markup Language">HTML</abbr> errors and more.
 Where it really comes in to its own is using the custom rules to create your own validation patterns.
 When you are working in a team, it's a great way to establish a coding pattern and validate against it.
 While I dislike BEM there are many people who enjoy using it, and if your that way inclined, it also comes with some rules pre-built for BEM notation, including [Harry Roberts](http://csswizardry.com){:rel="external"} [Inuit](http://inuitcss.com){:rel="external"} which is all the rage with the kids these days.

-To complement HTML Inspector, I also use the excellent [Holmes CSS Inspector](http://www.red-root.com/sandbox/holmes/){:rel="external"}.
+To complement HTML Inspector, I also use the excellent Holmes CSS Inspector.
 Holmes looks for errors in the <abbr title="Cascading Style Sheets">CSS</abbr> and highlights them using visual cues, its pretty comprehensive and really helps to enforce good practices.

 On a side note, its also worth mentioning that occasionally I have to pick up a lengthy <abbr title="Cascading Style Sheets">CSS</abbr> file(s) from another team or developer and if it is quite complicated or heavily compressed with no uncompressed alternative I turn to [ProCSSor](http://procssorapp.com){:rel="external"}.
 It's the best tool I have found to quickly format a <abbr title="Cascading Style Sheets">CSS</abbr> file in to a readable format and have had no issues with it mangling code.
 If things are really mangled, before running the code through ProCSSor, I utilize the <abbr title="Cascading Style Sheets">CSS</abbr> Comb plugin for Sublime to bring some order to the chaos.